Beginner’s Guide to Starting Your Own Jewelry Business

 Step 7: Create Your Jewelry Marketing Plan

 Remember that old saying, “build it and they will come”?
-Unfortunately, these days, that’s not really how things work when it comes to building a business.
-Just because you have an incredible product to offer, doesn’t mean your audience automatically knows about it or how to buy it!
+Unfortunately, these days, that’s not really how things work when it comes to starting your own jewelry business.
+Just because you have an incredible product, doesn’t mean your audience knows about it or how to buy it!

-It’s up to you to get the word out about your jewelry line and bring the message to your dream audience.
+It’s up to you to make sure your dream audience know about your jewelry line.
 Take time to create a strategic marketing plan that you continually work on year round so you’re always marketing!
 A successful marketing strategy requires multiple channels, or tactics, to truly achieve your brand goals.

 Here are a few marketing channels to consider using to promote your jewelry business: